 What to expect on the Old Man of Coniston walk

 Wow, what a walk it is.
 For this route, the trail starts out fairly easy, with a gentle incline, to warm you up.
 Then things get rocky.
-The kind of rocky where you need to scramble.
+With rocky outcrops you need to scramble over.
 In some parts, you have to really pay attention to follow the trail.

 You will walk by Goat’s Water, nestled between Dow Crag and the Old Man of Coniston, which has a sort of eeriness about it.